9 Key Management Skills: How to Show Them on Your Resume

 Management skills can be included in two different sections of your resume.
 They can be listed in a skills section of your resume.
 Another, perhaps better, place for skills is in the work or education sections.
 Describing how your management skills contributed to the workflow, productivity, or success of your team can be a more effective use of precious resume space.

-A strategic move is to detail a line or two about your management skill in your most relevant work experience.
+A strategic move is to detail a line or two about your management skills in your most relevant work experience.
 Later on, you can expand on this in your cover letter or interview.
 This helps paint a better picture of your capabilities so that hiring managers aren’t just reading an arbitrary list of management skills.

 Some management skills are transferable.
 Restaurant or shop managers can leverage their resumes to demonstrate good organization and communication skills.
 Mothers or fathers who hope to transition into a job after years of managing a household can speak to this experience in a job interview.